sohonisaurabh/XT-Summit-Behavioral-Cloning-using-Deep-Learning/README.md

    Every ML system is a processing unit which does nothing more than ‘garbage in’ (referring to the input data) and ‘garbage out’
    (referring to the output).
 To make this system work for a specific requirement, peculiar features needs to be filtered from raw input data.
-For e.g.: In image classification applications, features such as RGB values, edges, shape, color density need to be extracted from raw pixel values and fed to ML processing unit.
+For e.g.: In image classification applications, features such as RGB values, edges, shape and color density need to be extracted from raw pixel values and fed to ML processing unit.
 Then in expectation, the ML unit will output correct decision, say between an image of a cat and image of a dog.

    Feature extraction does not always work as expected and hence, such systems are prone to errors in case of complicated decision.
-   For e.g.:, Just by doing brightness augmentation in the image of cat described above, one can make it very tough for existing ML system to come out with a correct decision of classification.
+   For e.g.: Just by doing brightness augmentation in the image of cat described above, one can make it very tough for existing ML system to come out with a correct decision of classification.

    So how can we tackle this problem?
 Using ‘Deep Learning’ (referred to as DL, hereafter) techniques.